andypark84/SCM-Risk-Management/README.md

 - KNN and Naive Bayes underperformed due to limited adaptability to non-linear relationships in the data.

 2) Feature Importance:
-Shipping mode and order status were the most critical predictors, contributing significantly to model performance.
+'Shipping mode' and 'order status' were the most critical predictors, contributing significantly to model performance.

 3) Model Evaluation Metrics(Gradient Boosting):
 - Accuracy: 71%